 “The challenge is to do the thing you have to do because you’re in love with it and can’t do anything else.
 Not because you want to become rich or famous but because you will be unhappy if you can’t do it.”

-The term ceramics comes from the word "keramos" which stands for clay, or
+The term ceramics comes from the word “keramos” which means clay, or “made of earth”.

 For centuries “ceramics” has been the collective name.

-They have been the backdrop to our daily lives for centuries.
+They have been the decor of our daily lives for centuries.

 The irregularities make each piece unique.